 Data linking explained

-Improving health and healthcare services
+Improving health and healthcare services with linked data

 How are records linked?